I welcome the Minister for Agriculture, Food and the Marine, Deputy Creed, back to the House.

 The Minister was very critical of the Mercosur agreement earlier this year, but there has not been much talk about it since then.
 On foot of clarification obtained from the EU Commissioner through my colleague, Matt Carthy, MEP, the Government may have started to realise that Ireland has a veto on the Mercosur agreement.
 The State needs to reflect on the completely uneven playing pitch that exists between the ranchers in Brazil, who are some of the main backers of the extreme right-wing President Bolsonaro and are operating to appalling environmental standards, and the poor wee man on the hill in Donegal, who is driven mad by inspectors and has to bring in agricultural planners to comply with all the environmental standards of the day.
 As Senator Marshall has said, it is right and proper that we are asked to have all of these world-class standards, but the farmers are not getting the price for the fantastic world-class produce that is fed on grass.
 Worse than that, they are being asked to compete with Brazilian ranchers who are producing beef to appalling environmental standards.
 I welcomed the Minister's initial resistance to what was on the table.
 I remind him that the Government will have an opportunity to veto the agreement at a further stage in the next two years.
 That opportunity needs to be taken up.
 The Minister should reassure the farming community that it will not have to face this nonsense.

 I ask the Minister to reflect on the low take-up of the BEAM scheme, which has been mentioned.
 The farming organisations have tried to encourage farmers to participate in it.
-Farmers have questioned the suggestion that the standards and the conditions that apply to the scheme were coming from Europe.
+Farmers have questioned the suggestion that the standards and conditions that apply to the scheme were coming from Europe.
 They have pointed out that when the European Commission puts in place a framework for funding, for some reason the Department of Agriculture, Food and the Marine often interprets that framework in a certain way, which can be harsh on farmers, before putting the blame for that interpretation on Europe.
 That needs to be looked at and lessons need to be learned.

 The Minister will be glad to hear that I am concluding on a positive note.
 I recommend that he should investigate something that is happening on the Inishowen Peninsula.
 I refer to the encouraging Inishowen uplands scheme, which is funded by the EU.
 I have no doubt that the Department of Agriculture, Food and the Marine has some involvement in the funding too.
 It is starting with a pilot project involving approximately 20 farmers who are returning cattle to the uplands.
 The scheme is also looking at the role of broadleaf trees, and not just mad developments of Sitka spruce.
 Broadleaf trees can be used intelligently as shelters for animals in winter, just as lakes and pools can be used as water supplies.
 The scheme is also looking at flood abatement measures and at replacing fertilisers with swards and clover.
 If the Minister has not had a chance to cast his eye over this superb project, I invite him to come up and meet the people involved in it.
 They are passionate about farming.
 They have a vision for the future that ties in with environmental standards.
 I will monitor the progress of this scheme closely.
 If it is a success, as I believe it will be, the Minister will want to replicate it across the country, particularly in the west, where the farming territory is more harsh.
 On a positive note, I invite the Minister to look at the Inishowen uplands scheme and to take note of the issues I have raised.
 The question of finding a fair and independent arbiter who will mediate between the meat factories, the retailers and the primary producers needs to be grasped.

-I hope the Minister will take it into consideration that I am probably the most disconnected person from rural Ireland.
+I hope the Minister will take into consideration that I am probably the most disconnected person from rural Ireland.
 When I went back through my family tree recently, I discovered that on the Humphreys side we have to go back to the 17th century to find somebody involved in agriculture.
 It is a little more recent on my mother's side - I think we had someone involved in agriculture in 1820.
 That does not mean that I do not understand, or try to understand, the pressures that small farmers find themselves under.
 I think those who are running small family farms and those who are working for the minimum wage have a lot in common.
 Both of them are struggling in the current economic crisis.

 I listened closely to Senator Paul Daly, who understands this sector and has educated me in many ways through many of his speeches.
 I think he spoke quite positively today about looking at other streams of income and about the impact that climate change will have on small family farms in rural Ireland.
 If we are really talking about a just transition, that is where we have to look and provide assistance.
 Family farms are a central part of the tapestry that is Ireland.
 It will not exist unless there is a healthy and thriving rural economy.
 People must be able to live in the countryside with a good quality and standard of living.
 Senator Marshall has often made those points.